rdennison12/MVC-PHP/README.md

   * Includes methods to get arguments, controller and action names,
   * and checks if there is a namespace in the URL
 * Created the Viewer class
+* Enabled Dependency Injection (DI) to better handle the code
+* Enabled strict_type to assist with troubleshooting